 9.Pull the wire tightly and check to make sure there are no odd loops of wire and that it sits flat.

 10.We need to get our wires each coming out of opposite ends of one of the outer 25mm beads.
-To do this just carry on following the pattern going though the first round of beads that we added in steps 1-3.
+To do this just carry on following the pattern going though the first round of beads that we added in steps 1-3, just crossing over the wires in an outer 25mm bead instead of tone in the middle.

 11.Thread on 1 x 15mm to one of the wires.